 Along with a Living Will, you will likely also need to create powers of attorney.
 These will designate who is able to make decisions for you, both medically and financially.
 In many cases, this will be your spouse, but what would happen if you were both unable to make quick decisions for yourself?
 A wills and trusts lawyer will help you create these important documents according to your local laws and regulations.

 If you should suddenly pass away, would your spouse or other family members have access to your insurance?
 Your bank accounts?
 Your property?
 The answer is not as obvious as it seems.
 Your estate could easily end up in probate, meaning that those who should inherit from you are denied access for months or even years.
 Putting an estate plan in place can help relieve some of this burden while speeding up the process for your loved ones.
 It can also save them considerable amounts of money.

 A wills and trusts lawyer will help you make sense of what needs to be done, and the process is actually far easier than many people imagine.
 It’s also less expensive than you might think, and certainly less expensive than having your new spouse or family denied inheritance that should rightfully be theirs.
 Just consider it one more administrative task that needs to be taken care of as you add your spouse’s name to your accounts, get a driver license with your new name, or take care of the other paperwork that comes along with being a newlywed.

 At Carolina Family Estate Planning, we often work with newly married couples to create a plan that works now, but also takes into consideration your wishes and plans for the future (i.e. children, acquisition of new assets, business growth).
-To get started, simply call our office at 919-443-3035 and ask to schedule a Peace of Mind Planning Session.
+To get started, simply call our office at 919-443-3035 and to discuss a Vision Meeting.